oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ```

 #### Shut down a cluster
-To shut down a cluster (for example, take it out of service), add it to the domain resource and set its `serverStartPolicy` to `NEVER`.
+To shut down a cluster (for example, take it out of service), add it to the Domain and set its `serverStartPolicy` to `NEVER`.
 ```
   kind: Domain
   metadata: